-Innovative Learning, as we move forward in the 21st Century will play an intricate role in education.
-The ability for students to build skills that are useful in a world where jobs are information and knowledge-based is paramount.
-Student need to become self-directed learners with the ability to adapt.
+Innovative Learning, as we move forward in the 21st Century, will play an intricate role in education.
+The ability for students to build skills that are useful in a world, where jobs are information and knowledge-based is paramount.
+Students need to become self-directed learners with the ability to adapt.

 - Students should be at the center of what happens in the classroom, recognizing learning is a social practice and can't happen alone.